hpe-storage/scod/docs/csi_driver/using.md

 Requesting an empty read-only volume might not seem practical.
 The primary use case is to source existing datasets into immutable applications, using either a backend CSP cloning capability or CSI data management feature such as [snapshots or existing PVCs](#using_csi_snapshots).

-!!! note "Good to know"
-    The NFS Server Provisioner is currently in beta.
-More elaborate deployment architectures, documentation and examples will become available in time for General Availability (GA).

 #### Limitations and considerations for the NFS Server Provisioner

 The current hardcoded limit for the NFS Server Provisioner is 20 NFS servers per Kubernetes worker node.
 The NFS server `Deployment` is currently setup in a completely unfettered resource mode where it will consume as much memory and CPU as it requests.

 The two `StorageClass` parameters `nfsResourceLimitsCpuM` and `nfsResourceLimitsMemoryMi` control how much CPU and memory it may consume.
-Tests show that the NFS server consume about 150MiB at instantiation.
-These parameters will have defaults ready for GA.
+Tests show that the NFS server consumes about 150MiB at instantiation.

 The HPE CSI Driver now also incorporates a Pod Monitor to delete `Pods` that have become unavailable due to the Pod status changing to `NodeLost` or a node becoming unreachable that the `Pod` runs on.
 Be default the Pod Monitor only watches the NFS Server Provisioner `Deployments`.
 It may be used for any `Deployment`.
 See [Pod Monitor](monitor.md) on how to use it.